progit/progit/ru/01-introduction/01-chapter1.markdown

 ### Installing on Mac ###

 There are two easy ways to install Git on a Mac.
-The easiest is to use the graphical Git installer, which you can download from the Google Code page (see Figure 1-7):
+The easiest is to use the graphical Git installer, which you can download from the Google Code page (see Рисунок 1-7):

 http://code.google.com/p/git-osx-installer

 Insert 18333fig0107.png
-Figure 1-7.
+Рисунок 1-7.
 Git OS X installer

 The other major way is to install Git via MacPorts (http://www.macports.org).
 If you have MacPorts installed, install Git via